SUSTAINABLE POLYMER AND COLLOID CHEMICAL ENGINEERING

 Synthetic polymers in most cases do not have one bespoke molecular weight.
 A sample typically consists of a large number of individual polymer chains, each having a different molecular weight.
 The average molecular weights and the shape of the molecular weight distribution are a kinetic fingerprint of how to polymer material was made.
 The resulting molecular weight distribution dictates physical and mechanical properties.

+Emulsion polymerization is of pivotal importance as a route to the fabrication of water-based synthetic polymer colloids.
 One quest in emulsion polymerization technology that remains challenging and intriguing is control of the particle morphology.
-It is of importance as the architecture of the polymer colloid influences its behavioural properties when used in applications.
-We now report in ACS Nano an elegant innovation in the emulsion polymerization process which makes use of nanogels as stabilizers and allows us to fabricate Janus and patchy polymer colloids.
+It is important because the architecture of the polymer colloid influences its behavioural properties when used in applications.
+We now report in ACS Nano an elegant innovation in the emulsion polymerization process, which makes use of nanogels as stabilizers and allows us to fabricate Janus and patchy polymer colloids.

 Reconfigurable Nanoscale Optical and Mechanical Metamaterials (ReNOMMs)